 Advantages:

-• Lowest price ever: Contabo is the cloud host that offers prices you can’t get anywhere else.
-For less than 5 dollars, you get 3 CPU cores, 8 GB RAM, 75 GB NVMe, and 32 TB bandwidth.
+- Lowest price ever: Contabo is the cloud host that offers prices you can’t get anywhere else.
+For less than $ 5, you get 3 CPU cores, 8 GB RAM, 75 GB NVMe storage, and 32 TB bandwidth.
 Also, dedicated servers are super cheap.

-• Blockchain integration: They provide blockchain hosting, which is not a common feature among hosting companies.
+- Blockchain integration: They offer blockchain hosting, a feature not commonly found among hosting companies.

 Downsides:

-• Lots of complaints: There are a lot of complaints about their support and downtime.
+- Lots of complaints: There are complaints about their support and downtime.
 That’s why it’s not suitable for serious cloud hosting.

-• Server location affects prices: Their prices are only good for European data centers.
-Prices can be significantly higher if you pick an outside German DC.
+- Server location affects prices: Their prices are only reasonable for European data centers.
+Prices can be significantly higher if you pick an outside German.

 ScalaHosting